 To learn how we can protect your interests after a serious accident or injury, call (816) 253-8606.
-Your consultation is free and private.
+Your initial consultation is free and confidential.

 Burn injuries may have various causes, including:

 - Car, truck, and other motor vehicle accidents